llesoil/input_sensitivity/replication/code/README.md

 Additionally, you can open the Dockerfile in this directory to see the different steps of the building.

-- First, we use a linux 18.04 environement, we update the packages
+- First, we use a linux 18.04 environment, we update the packages

 - We install git to download code (from an "anonymous account")